raghav2324/Loan-app/README.md

 # Loan-app

+The app is implemented in Java as well as Erlang.

 The	objective	is	to	model	a	simple	banking	environment.
 Specifically,	There will	be	given	a	small number	of	customers,	each	of	whom will	contact	a	set	of	banks	to	request	a	number	of	loans.
 Eventually,	they	will	either	receive	all	of	the	money	they	require or	they	will	end	up	without